eaufavor/Modern-New-Tab-Page-NoAd/README.md

 # Modern-New-Tab-Page-NoAd
-The Ad removed version of Modern New Tab Page extension for chrome browser
+The Ad removed version of Modern New Tab Page extension for chrome browser.

+An short introduction for the original version goes [here](http://thenextweb.com/apps/2014/11/16/8-chrome-extensions-transform-new-tab-page/4/) .

 I like the Modern New Tab Page extension but Chrome seems starting to disable it as it violates the policy of Chrome Web Store because of Ads.